-Earth Engineers, Inc. (EEI) is pleased to transmit our report for the above referenced project.
-This report includes the results of our field investigation, an evaluation of geotechnical factors and geologic hazards that may influence the proposed construction, and geotechnical recommendations for the proposed subdivision and general site development.
+Earth Engineers, Inc. (EEI) is pleased to transmit our revised report for the above referenced project.
+This report includes the results of our field investigation, an evaluation of geotechnical factors and geologic hazards that may influence the proposed construction, and geotechnical recommendations for the proposed partition and general site development.
+This report has been revised, as requested.
+Report revisions are denoted in bold, italics font.